Damn Country Music

 Damn Country Music is the fourteenth studio album by American country music artist Tim McGraw.
-It was released on November 6, 2015 by Big Machine Records.
+It was released on November 6, 2015, by Big Machine Records.
 It was produced by McGraw and Byron Gallimore.
 Its lead single, "Top of the World" was released on August 4, 2015.
-The title track, "Damn Country Music", was released on October 9, 2015 as part of the album pre-order.
+The title track, "Damn Country Music", was released on October 9, 2015, as part of the album pre-order.

 Content

 The album features a duet with McGraw's oldest daughter Gracie titled "Here Tonight", while Big & Rich perform on the song "California."
 Big & Rich later released their own version of the song as a single in March 2017.
 "Don't Make Me Feel At Home" was previously recorded by Wesley Dennis in 1995.
+The album's title track was covered by Riley Green for his 2023 album, Ain't My Last Rodeo.

 Promotion

 Singles

 The first single of the album, "Top of the World" was released on August 4, 2015.
 It debuted at number 30 on the Hot Country Songs chart.
 The next week it debut at number 18 on the Country Digital Songs chart, selling 16,000 copies.
 The second single of the album, "Humble and Kind" was released on February 1, 2016.
 The third single of the album, "How I'll Always Be" released on July 11, 2016.